 - A common misconception is that a cocoon and a chrysalis are the same thing.
 In fact, the chrysalis is a butterfly pupa, which is a hard skin which appears after the caterpillar’s final shedding of its skin when it’s attached to a leaf via a silk pad spun by the caterpillar.
 A cocoon is just a silk casing used by moths and certain other types of insects.

 - The process of metamorphosis from a caterpillar to a butterfly consumes an amazing amount of energy.
-This is evidenced by the fact that the difference in weight between the adult butterfly, when it first emerges, from the time around 3 days after the chrysalis is formed has the butterfly weighing about half what it did before.
-Considering it’s an enclosed system, including waste being trapped within the chrysalis, nearly the only place for that weight to go is to be converted to energy and subsequently used.
+This is evidenced by the fact that the difference in weight between the adult butterfly, when it first emerges, from the time around 3 days after the chrysalis is formed has the butterfly weighing about half what it did before as a result of various chemical reactions.

 - Once their metamorphosis is complete, butterflies use a special liquid which is formulated to soften the chrysalis; once softened, they use their sharp claws to claw their way out.
 After they emerge, they begin the process of expanding and hardening and drying their wings.
 This process can take several hours and it is a time when the butterflies are extremely vulnerable.